yueyang-wu/CS5330/proj1/statics/readme.txt

 - Instructions for testing any extensions you completed.
     All of my extensions are in vidDisplay.cpp.

+    - switch between the original video and effected video
+        - press space key to display the original version

     - bilateral blur filter(for task 10)
         - press 'f' to apply the filter to the video